 Thus, finally, the same image, now taken as a mythical, magnified and other-worldly, complement of the cave image, makes evident the ultimate position of the human soul as an onlooker and therefore, strangely enough, an outsider, in respect to the whole.
 This placing of the soul is necessarily glossed in Socrates’ philosophical images, for every effort they are designed to elicit amounts to a de facto mending of this split.

 This is the seventh essay in this series.
-The other essays may be found here: I, II, III, IV, V, VI.
-Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
+The other essays may be found here: I, II, III, IV, V, VI, VIII, IX, and X. We highly recommend Eva Brann’s The Music of the Republic: Essays on Socrates’ Conversations and Plato’s Writings.
 This essay originally appeared in the St. John’s Review (Volume 39, Number 1 and 2, 1989 – 1990) and is republished here with gracious permission of the author.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).

 See Klein, A Commentary on Plato’s Meno (Chapel Hill 1965), pp. 119 and: Throughout the dialogue Socrates’ reiteration of themes, such as the “oft-told” tale of the one and the many, as well as the recapitulations he often elicits from Glaucon, have the effect of making Glaucon “recollect” (e.g., 507a7, 522b1, 544b4) from time to time the springs and the course of the argument.
 This is, obviously, not genuine Socratic recollection (see above, IV E 4d) but an exercise of that power of memory which philosophers must possess as part of their natural endowment (535cl).
 Such memory-recollection (anamnesis) was especially cultivated by the Pythagoreans: “A Pythagorean man does not arise from his bed before he has recollected what happened yesterday.
 And he performs the recollections in this way.
 He tries to recover by means of the dianoia what he first said or heard . . .”
 (Iamblichus, Life of Pythagoras 163, 20).
 The passage goes on to describe the discipline of completely recalling the logoi and erga of the previous day, a discipline that was considered part of the training needed for the acquisition of knowledge.
 It is obviously a technique Socrates himself had mastered.